 One of the key aims of the Act was to overcome the disadvantages of leasehold ownership.
 It was assumed that, once in place, commonhold would become the standard form of tenure for new-build blocks of flats.
 In practice, it has failed to take-off – there are very few blocks in commonhold ownership.
 Given ongoing issues associated with leasehold tenure, there have been many calls to review the legislation and implement changes in order to make it a workable and attractive option in England and Wales.

 An urgent review is supported by the All Party Parliamentary Group (APPG) on Leasehold and Commonhold (established in 2016).
 In Tackling unfair practices in the leasehold market, the Government said it would carry out a wide ranging project looking at several issues including “improving commonhold.”
 In Tackling unfair practices in the leasehold market: government response (December 2017), the Government said that work with the Law Commission would also “reinvigorate commonhold to provide greater choice for the consumer.”

-In October 2017, the Government published Protecting consumers in the letting and managing agent market: call for evidence, responses were accepted up to 29 November 2017.
-This paper sought views on measures that could be taken to improve leaseholders’ rights in relation to the quality, price, and service provided by management companies appointed by freeholders.
-The Government aims to bring forward detailed proposals in early 2018.
-This work will also form part of the Law Commission’s 13th Programme of Law Reform.
+In October 2017, the Government published Protecting consumers in the letting and managing agent market: call for evidence, responses were accepted up to 29 November 2017 and the Government response was published in April 2018.
+The process sought views on measures that could be taken to improve leaseholders’ rights in relation to the quality, price, and service provided by management companies appointed by freeholders.

-The Minister for Housing, Alok Sharma, commented on the prospects for leasehold reform in Wales during a Westminster Hall debate on 21 December 2017:
+The then Minister for Housing, Alok Sharma, commented on prospects for leasehold reform in Wales during a Westminster Hall debate on 21 December 2017:

 Commons Briefing papers CBP-8047